anismiles/html-learning-adventure/docs/chapters/chapter1/index.md

 **The Magic:** When you combine code + content, the browser creates a beautiful webpage!
 The code tells the browser HOW to display things, and the content tells it WHAT to display.

+Perfect!
+Now you understand how HTML tags work as instructions to the browser.
+Let's start building with the most common elements you'll use - text content elements.

+---
 ## Text Content Elements

 These elements help you organize and style your text content.

 ### Headings

-Use headings like chapter titles in a book:
+Use headings like chapter titles in a book.
+Each heading creates its own box (remember the Box Model Foundation!) that you can style individually:

 ```html
 <h1>My Art Portfolio</h1>